monospice/laravel-redis-sentinel-drivers/README.md

 - [Laravel][laravel] 5.0 or greater (Laravel 4.x doesn't support the required
   Predis version)

-**Note:** This package does not yet support the newly-released Laravel 5.4.
+**Note:** Laravel 5.4 introduced the ability to use the [PhpRedis][php-redis] extension as a Redis client for the framework.
+This package does not yet support the PhpRedis option.

 This Readme assumes prior knowledge of configuring [Redis][redis] for [Redis Sentinel][sentinel] and [using Redis with Laravel][laravel-redis-docs].